 - Contribution to the development of The Royal College of Radiologists

 “I think it really, really helps you to do a very good high quality appraisal, the sorts of things we’ve been learning, not just as a mentor but having this exchange, and relationship with my own mentee, I think it’s been fantastic.”

-The scheme aims to provide new consultants with an established mentor to help them into their new role.
-It is targeted at those who are new consultants or about to become consultants, i.e. within 9-12 months of CCT, as this career change can be one of the most stressful.
-Mentees will receive free training and The College will try to match them with a mentor to support their transition from training to their new role by an experienced consultant.
+The scheme aims to provide new consultants, or those taking on new career responsibilities, with an established mentor to help them into their new role.
+Mentees will receive free training and The College will facilitate the initial contact with a mentor, an experienced consultant, who will support their transition to their new role.

 The benefits include:

 - Accessing impartial support and encouragement through a supportive relationship

 - Assistance with problem solving

 - Offer professional development

 “The transition from registrar to consultant is something really stressful, so it’s good to have some sort of support, and it was good that the College has recognised that this is something that should be addressed from the trainees’ point of view”